 The reversal of this "privatizing" tendency is the primary critical task of political theology.
 This "de-privatizing" seems to me in a certain sense as important as our demythologizing.
 It should at least accompany a legitimate demythologization, since this latter is constantly in danger of reducing God and salvation to a matter of private existence and of turning the eschatological message itself into a symbolic paraphrase of the metaphysical problem of man and the private situation in which he makes his decisions.
 But this deprives the promise of its conflicting and contradictory character with regard to the present state of reality and robs it of any power to influence society critically.
 This existentialist interpretation of the New Testament has a pronounced tendency toward individualism.
-It practices demythologization at the price of the myth of an existence detached from the world and soaked in private subjectivity.
+It practices demythologization at the private subjectivity.